 In 2006 Russ Pallesen and Kathy Boedeker formed the Welles Park Football Parents Association (WPFPA) to create a safer youth football program that is age and weight-based.
 In the first year, there was a single team of 11 year olds.

-In 2007, the WPFPA partnered with Welles Park to revitalize the Park District "In-House" program for youths between the age of 7 and 10, and the program quickly became the top instructional tackle football program in the City, and the only one on the North Side of Chicago.
-In the same year, WPFPA also created a competitive Travel program with teams competing in the Chicagoland AYF league.
+In 2007, Russ and Kathy invited Mike Lohman and Andy Ekern to join them in building and managing the football programs at Welles Park.
+That same year, WPFPA partnered with Welles Park to revitalize the Park District "In-House" program for youths between the age of 7 and 10, and the program quickly became the top instructional tackle football program in the City, and the only one on the North Side of Chicago.
+Also in 2007, WPFPA created a competitive Travel program with teams competing in the Chicagoland AYF league.
 In 2011, the Travel Program joined the newly formed United Youth Football (UYF) national organization.

 In December of 2012, WPFPA was reconstituted as North Side Youth Football, a non-profit organization with a functioning board comprised of individuals who believe in the mission of NSYF and want to build the best and safest football program serving youth and families on the North Side of Chicago.